mvolkmann/blog/src/flutter.md

 - Fix any errors and warnings that are identified.

 - Click the "Start rollout to internal testing" button in the lower-right.

+- In the Google Play Console web site, select Testing ...
+Open testing in the left nav.

+  - Add countries where the test app will be available.
+  - Upload the app bundle again?

 ## Advice